-You’ll also find thrill rides like Windseeker, Power Tower, MaXair and, for an additional fee, SlingShot and Professor Delbert’s Frontier Fling (formerly known as the RipCord); plus family rides including the Cedar Point and Lake Erie Railroad, Giant Wheel, Carousels and two water rides: Snake River Falls and Thunder Canyon.
+You’ll also find thrill rides like Windseeker, Power Tower, MaXair and, for an additional fee, SlingShot and Professor Delbert’s Frontier Fling (formerly known as the RipCord); plus family rides including the Cedar Point and Lake Erie Railroad, Giant Wheel, Carousels, the Snake River Expedition boat ride and two water rides: Snake River Falls and Thunder Canyon.

-Best of all, you can capture your vacation with a FunPix photo plan.
+You can capture your vacation with a FunPix photo plan, too.
 Photographers roam the park all day grabbing shots of all of the family moments.

 With this plan, you can open these professional photos on your mobile device, and share them on social media.
 Add the program to your daily ticket for $34.99 or season pass for $64.99.